charbonnierg/public-hiring-test/PULL_REQUEST.md

 - [x] `CarbonFootprintModule` to handle the carbon footprint calculation and storage.

-Run `yarn docs` and open the `http://localhost:8080` to see the documentation for each module.
+Run `npm run docs` and open the `http://localhost:8080` to see the documentation for each module.

 ## About testing